wilddamon/find-nearby-water/README.md

   python add_water_to_data.py data/random_lat_lngs.csv

+# process\_locations.py
+Takes the result from add\_water\_to\_data.py, and removes piers/bridges, replaces surf life saving clubs with their nearest beach, corrects some untyped water features, and removes more distant instances of the same water type.
+Outputs the result to a file in the outputs directory.

+Options:
+*filename* (required) the path to a .csv file containing the input data.
+*--limit_points=n* limits the number of points to the first n.
+Useful for testing changes.

+Usage

+    python process_locations.py <filename>

+For example, this takes the result from add\_water\_to\_data.py (after running on the random data included), processes it, then outputs a "outputs/random\_lat\_lngs-with-water-processed.csv.

+    python process_locations.py outputs/random_lat_lngs-with-water.csv

 # prioritise\_location\_type.py
-Takes the result from add\_water\_to\_data.py, and applies a prioritisation heuristic on any results that include more than one water feature.
+Takes the result from process\_locations.py, and applies a prioritisation heuristic on any results that include more than one water feature.
 The feature that should be prioritised is added in a new column "prioritised_feature_index" in the output file "{input_file}-heuristic-applied.csv".